circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

 ## Introduction

-I have been spending my last few weeks sharpening up my Kubernetes skills, one area that I focused on was how to enable and use a Service Mesh to Kubernetes.
+I have been spending my last few weeks sharpening up my Kubernetes skills, one area that I focused on was how to enable and use a Service Mesh in Kubernetes.
 A service mesh is a layer in your infrastructure that enables control of inbound and outboard traffic.
 It controls the traffic of any app or service that uses the network.

 [Kubernetes offers a wide range of Service Meshes](https://thechief.io/c/editorial/top-14-kubernetes-service-meshes/), in this blog post I am going to concentrate on HashiCorp's service mesh offering, Consul, though you may see other refer to it as Consul Connect, Consul Connect is a set of features that were added to Consul was in 2018 to enable service mesh support.